Außenalster: History

 The phrase "outer" refers to the former Wallanlagen (city walls) of Hamburg.
 The Außenalster was the part of the lake that was "outside" the city walls, built in 1625.
 In 1804 city wall and ramparts were stripped down and re-naturalized to parks, but the spatial division between the two lakes was retained.
 Today, two car and rail bridges, the Lombardsbrücke and the Kennedybrücke, span the river at this location.
 The areas around the Außenalster developed slightly different on the eastern and western sides; while the western side became a wealthy suburban area around the late 18th century, much of the eastern side used to be a property of the finance department of the City of Hamburg and only developed in the later decades of the 19th century.

+During World War II, the Binnenalster got covered in camouflage to pose as another part of the inner city.
+The purpose of the mostly wooden covering was to make it harder for incoming bomber planes to navigate (in the hopes that the Binnenalster would get bombed instead of the actual inner city).
+A fake Lombardsbrücke was also added to the Außenalster together with an anti-aircraft unit.

 Geography

 The Außenalster has a size of 1.64 km2 and is on average only some 2.5 m deep.
 It is fed by the rivers Alster, Osterbek (via Osterbekkanal) and Wandse (via Mundsburger Kanal).
 Other canals entering the Außenalster include Rondeelkanal, Goldbekkanal and Uhlenhorster Kanal.
 The lake also forms a number of smaller bays and inlets.
 The Alster River enters the Außenalster in the North at Krugkoppelbrücke and leaves it in the South at Kennedybrücke.